How To Answer: Why Did You Leave Your Last Job (with Sample Answers)

 By Making too many Mistakes

 • Example Answer: I was fired because I made a huge mistake at work.
-The managers were really mad at me and fired me on the spot.”
+The managers were furious at me and fired me on the spot.”

 By saying your Job Was Boring